interlay/interbtc-spec/README.md

 ### Autobuild

+Change into either the [btcrelay-spec](./btcrelay-spec/) or [polkabtc-spec](./polkabtc-spec) folder to work on either of the two specifications.
 To have Sphinx automatically detect changes to .rst files and serve the latest changes in the browser, run `autobuild.sh`.

 Files will be served at http://127.0.0.1:8000/